GenomicsAotearoa/hts_workshop_mpi/docs/level2/41_annotation_overview.md

     * *De novo* protein sequence prediction is a good starting point, but proper annotation will require significant manual curation
     * Not all tools are able to predict gene boundaries over splice junctions - be careful when interpreting predictions
-    * Protein sequence prediction does not predict all informative genetic elements - additional tools are required for a complete annotation
-      * For example, the tools used in this workshop cannot identify rRNA, tRNA, or ncRNA elements
+    * Protein sequence prediction does not predict all informative genetic elements - additional tools are required for features such as rRNA, tRNA, or ncRNA elements

 ---